tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-xevent-code-event-file.md

 #--------------- 1 -----------------------

 'Script assumes you have already logged your PowerShell session into Azure.
-But if not, run  Add-AzureRmAccount (or  Login-AzureRmAccount), just one time.';
+But if not, run  Connect-AzureRmAccount (or  Connect-AzureRmAccount), just one time.';
-#Add-AzureRmAccount;   # Same as  Login-AzureRmAccount.
+#Connect-AzureRmAccount;   # Same as  Connect-AzureRmAccount.

 #-------------- 2 ------------------------